levifussell/ailp_assignment_2016/README.md

 # AILP Assignment 2
 **2016**

+(NOTE: This README is best viewed in a Markdown viewer.)

 This assignment asks to implement a system for running a Carneades argumentation Python framework implementation via a raw text file.
 The syntax of the text file will be referred to as, _Carneades Markup Language_.
-Understanding this new markup langauge is described below:
+Understanding this new markup language is described below:

 **running the test files**

 The test files that can be run are `codeTest1.txt`, `codeTest2.txt` and `codeTest3.txt` located in the directory `CodeTests/`.
 To run these files, run the file `main.py` in the cmd with python3.4 and type either `1`, `2` or `3`.
 The logger output mode can be set from the `\_Logger\_Thread` class in the `\_LoggerManager.py` file.
 Currently the Log behaviour is set to _WARNING_, but setting this to _DEBUG_ will give more intuitive output.
-Setting the Log to only _ERROR_ will make sure it only displays errors and the ouput Carneades, which is useful for analysing the results.
+Setting the Log to only _ERROR_ will make sure it only displays errors and the output Carneades, which is useful for analysing the results.
 (Note: the Log state must be on _WARNING_ or above to view the expected vs. actual output results of the argument.)

 **Carneades Markup Language (CML)**

 The _Carneades Markup Language_ is a basic markup language that is used to simplify the compiling of Carneades Python programs.
-It immitates a simplified version of basic markup:
+It imitates a simplified version of basic markup:

 ```xml
 <MarkupObject>